-Nothing in this policy shall prevent designated University officers, including the Affirmative Action Officer or the Director of Internal Auditing, from conducting investigations as specified by University policies.
+Nothing in this policy shall prevent designated University officers, including the Director of Equal Opportunity or the Director of Internal Auditing, from conducting investigations as specified by University policies.
 Nothing in this policy shall prevent the University from referring matters of possible misconduct to city, state, or federal agencies that may have jurisdiction in the investigation of possible misconduct.